marzg510/usefulscripts_ora/rds-admin.md

 SELECT record_id, message_text,ORIGINATING_TIMESTAMP, message_type,message_level FROM alertlog;

-SELECT record_id, ORIGINATING_TIMESTAMP, message_text, message_type,message_level FROM alertlog where message_text like '%ORA-%';
+SELECT record_id, ORIGINATING_TIMESTAMP, message_text, message_type,message_level FROM alertlog
+where 0=0
+-- AND message_text like '%ORA-%'
+AND message_text like '%Resize%'
+AND ORIGINATING_TIMESTAMP > '23-02-09 09:00:00.00000'
+;

 SELECT * FROM
 (